Outlook Email Report Template 7

 So you can either hardcode them or build as a combination

-Just follow that simple specification below and
+Just follow the simple specification below and employ

 Both EmailTo and Subject fields should be valid Clarion strings.
 Use lookup